Code4SA/mma-dexter/README.md

 ```
 CREATE DATABASE mma;
 GRANT ALL ON mma.* TO 'mma'@'localhost' identified by 'PASSWORD';
-GRANT SELECT ON *.* TO 'reports'@'%' identified by 'PASSWORD' require ssl;
-GRANT SELECT, LOCK TABLES, SHOW VIEW ON `mma`.* TO 'backup'@'localhost' IDENTIFIED BY 'X2aVljzBeDDm';
 ```

 * restore the database from a backup, if available.